 Our approach is one of Direct Collaborative Patient Care, where a resident partners with an attending physician to care for patients.
 We believe this to be the most fundamental learning model on all rotations (core and elective) for all six Accreditation Council for Graduate Medical Education (ACGME) core competencies.
 All rotations during the residency are building blocks, with each educational experience capitalizing on those before.

 During the entire period of training, our residents are exposed to various neurological subspecialties in the context of a general neurology practice.
 Our faculty have diverse backgrounds, interests and expertise clinically, educationally and in research.
 We are a close-knit department, and residents benefit from the opportunity to work one-on-one with renowned experts throughout the neurological subspecialties.

 The principles that are the cornerstone of our training program emphasize acquisition and demonstration of the competencies embodied by the neurology milestones:

-- Compassionate patient care that promotes health
+- Compassionate patient care that promotes overall health and well-being

 - Effective communication skills with patients, their families and other health care providers